European Parliament calls for release of HK booksellers detained in China

 So far, Chinese authorities have not made any substantial statements explaining Beijing’s role in the disappearances, nor how the men ended up in China.

-Lu said earlier this week that Chinese law enforcers always followed the law and would never do anything illegal, especially not overseas.
+Chinese Foreign Ministry spokesman Lu Kang said this week that Chinese law enforcers always abide by the law.

+Beijing said its law enforcement officials would never do anything illegal, especially not overseas, and that Hong Kong was China’s domestic affair and no “foreign country has the right to interfere” in this matter.

 The “one country, two systems” formula accords Hong Kong a degree of autonomy and freedoms not enjoyed in mainland China, including freedom of speech.